ltw-webdev-javascript/curriculum/jquery-plugins.md

       **jQuery plugins**

   - content: |
-      ## Pre-written Javascript
+      ## Pre-written JavaScript

-      There are lots of pre-written Javascript code bits out there (in the nebulous web)
+      There are lots of pre-written JavaScript code bits out there (in the nebulous web)

       Quite a popular segment is jQuery plugins: new features added to jQuery
     notes: |